intltechventures/Consulting.Project.Tools/templates/SAD.md

 The **What** should be ideally defined in a collection of User Stories, Use Cases, Feature Requests, etc. - or, minimally, in a Business Requirements Document (BRD).

 Investing effort in the creation of the SAD is intended for larger-scoped projects/epics - that have some non-trivial number of unknowns, technical complexity, a high number of coordination points,  or extensive external integration/coordination requirements.
+For smaller efforts (or, as a move toward a more Agile and Lean Architecture apporach), an [Architecture Decision Record (ADR) template](https://github.com/intltechventures/Consulting.Project.Tools/blob/master/templates/ArchitectureDecisionRecord.md) should be considered.

 **TO-DO:**
-- Incorporate ideas from the Classification Codes Taxonomy
+- Continue incorporating ideas (and structure) from the Classification Codes Taxonomy
   + https://github.com/intltechventures/Consulting.Project.Tools/blob/master/taxonomies/ClassificationCodes.md

 ___